The Plant People - Anna Lewington, 2022

 Plants For People - Transworld/Eden Project Books, 2003

-(co-author: Edward Parker) - Collins & Brown, 1999.
+Ancient Trees: Trees that live for a Thousand Years (co-author: Edward Parker) - Collins & Btrn, 1999.
 (Paperback edition, Chrysalis, 2000)

 People of the Rainforest - Wayland, 1998